 Revenue is measured based on consideration specified in a contract with a customer.
 This occurs with the transfer of control of the sale at a specific point in time.
 The Museum recognizes program income when the services are provided.
+Membership dues, which are nonrefundable, are comprised of an exchange element based on the fair value of benefits provided, and a contribution element for the difference between the total dues paid and the exchange element.
+The Museum recognizes the exchange portion of membership dues over the period, and the contribution portion immediately.
+With the exception of goods and services provided in connection with membership dues, which are transferred over the period to which the dues relate, all goods and services are transferred at a point in time.
 The Museum records special events revenue equal to the fair value of direct benefits to donors, and contribution revenue for the excess received when the event takes place.
 There are no multi-year contracts and performance obligations are typically satisfied within one year or less.

 The Museum recognizes contributions and pledges when cash, securities or other assets, an unconditional promise to give, or notification of a beneficial interest is received.
 Conditional promises to give, that is, those with a measurable performance or other barrier, and a right of return, are not recognized until the conditions on which they depend have been substantially met.
-State contracts and grants of the Museum are conditioned upon certain performance requirements.
+Federal and state contracts and grants of the Museum are conditioned upon certain performance requirements.